NESCent/Tools-for-Evo-Hack/wiki/Information.md

 1. NESCent will select the hotel and will coordinate all reservations for the attendees.
-2. NESCent is limited by the US Government�s rates in the lodging fees that it can pay.
+2. NESCent is limited by the US Government's rates in the lodging fees that it can pay.
-3. NESCent will pay for attendees� lodging for the dates of the meeting, usually including arriving the day prior to the meeting and departure the afternoon or evening of the last meeting day.
+3. NESCent will pay for attendees' lodging for the dates of the meeting, usually including arriving the day prior to the meeting and departure the afternoon or evening of the last meeting day.
 Return flights to some locations may require departure the day following